0x6773/SharpChat/README.md

 # SharpChat
-A Simple Chat Console Program.
-Currently Supporting Two at a time.
+A Simple Chat Program.Server Program is in Console Only.
+Client Program is both in Console And GUI based.
+There are some bugs in GUI Client Program.
 ```
 There are some bugs which are not going to be Solved for the time being.
 But Issues are welcome